kingyin3613/kingyin3613.github.io/content/coupling.md

 </p>

 ### Example 3: hydraulic fracturing of pressurized cylindrical disk
 The fracture behavior, as well as the interaction between pressure flow and fracture is demonstrated in this example.
 The same cylindrical disk used in example 2 is again used here.
-This time, however, the mechanical behaviors of the material is not purely elastic anymore, we use the material constitutive model describing the softening and fracture behavior of quasi-brittle materials in this [LDPM paper](https://www.sciencedirect.com/science/article/abs/pii/S0958946511000345).
+This time, however, the mechanical behaviors of the material is not purely elastic anymore, we use the material constitutive model describing the softening and fracture behavior of quasi-brittle materials in this [LDPM 2011 paper](https://www.sciencedirect.com/science/article/abs/pii/S0958946511000345).
 The nonlinear constitutive behaviors of the material will not only introduce the change in mechanical behavior, it will also affect the pressure flow by introducing the changes in transport properties due to crack openings (e.g., the growth of crack openings leads to higher pressure permeability in local microstrcture).
 Loading by pressure, the Biot coefficient introduces pressure to contribute to the formation of crack opening (through imposed normal stress).
-This two-way coupling procedure is summarized in figure below, for detailed derivations, one can refer to this paper [Li et al.](https://link.springer.com/article/10.1007/s00603-018-1625-8).
+This two-way coupling procedure is summarized in figure below, for the detailed derivation of model formulation, one can refer to this paper [Li et al. 2018](https://link.springer.com/article/10.1007/s00603-018-1625-8).

 <p align="center">
 <img src="assets/coupling/poro_fracture.png"   width="75%" height="75%"/>